User User name Password

 Now that he is involved though, he's not pulling any punches.
 You may already be familiar with the frequently cited opinion that the RIAA's damage claims are unconstitutionally high.
 Professor Nesson goes a step farther to say the Federal statute authorizing more than $100,000 per song (or album) in damages is unconstitutional.

 And why is that?
-Well it's actually simpler than you might think.
+Well it is actually simpler than you might think.
 To begin with he believes the damages, which are set to a minimum amount by law, are intended to punish offenders rather than paying for damages suffered by copyright holders.
 "It's all about deterrence," he says "and it has no business in civil court."
 He adds "It's the punitive nature of it rather than the methodology."

 So why the disconnect between established case law and these lawsuits?
 That's actually another of Professor Nesson's points.
 The laws currently on the books were not written to punish file sharers.
-In fact the fines were last updated in 1999 when Napster was brand new and not even a blip on the radar for legislators.
+In fact these fines were last updated in 1999 when Napster was brand new and not even a blip on the radar for legislators.
 Penalties are set at a minimum of $750 per song ($150,000 for a "willful act") because lawmakers only wrote the relevant statute with commercial piracy in mind.

 RIAA lawyers assert their previous arguments don't apply because they were arguing real damages and not a statutory minimum.
-Of course that's really just because the law was being used (as intended) to go after commercial infringers.
+Of course that is really just because the law was being used (as intended) to go after commercial infringers.
 In this case it seems like a clear question of whether the US Constitution trumps the Digital Theft Deterrence and Copyright Damages Improvement Act of 1999.

 Which brings us to the last few days where we find the RIAA fighting tooth and nail to stop the Berkman Center for Internet & Society from webcasting an upcoming hearing.
-They feel it's an inappropriate venue because of a bias against their case.
+They feel it is an inappropriate venue because of a bias against their case.
 And in fairness Professor Nesson even sympathizes with their position.
 On the other hand he says "[Judge Gertner] chose the best alternative that had been put before her."

 He also points out "She suggested that it be open as well to the RIAA and we've put out an almost immediate announcement that there are other public sources - that it would be available to the public."
 A quick look at Judge Gertner's order shows what the professor is talking about.

 The third of six conditions imposed by the judge reads "The Berkman Center for Internet and Society... will make the recording publicly available for all non-commercial uses via its website."
-The fifth states "The “narrowcast” will be gavel-to-gavel, with no editing by CVN or the parties."
-In other words if the RIAA wishes they may have access to the original footage and make it available on any website they desire.
+The fifth states "The 'narrowcast' will be gavel-to-gavel, with no editing by CVN or the parties."
+In other words, if the RIAA wishes they may have access to the original footage and make it available on any website they desire.
 They could even use it in their own PR campaign.
 If they choose not to exercise this option it seems unfair to deny others the same opportunity.

 And talking to Charles Nesson you get the feeling fairness is exactly what this case comes down to for him.
 The law isn't just about following a book of rules.
 Ultimately it's supposed to be about justice.
-Every right, including those granted by the Coypright Act, must be weighed against the rights of others.
+Every right, including those granted by Coypright law, must be weighed against the rights of others.
 The right to free speech doesn't allow you to yell "fire" in a crowded theater.
 The right to assemble doesn't mean you can hold a rally in your neighbor's house without his permission.

 Should copyright protection be a license to ignore due process?